 A recent study shows that 32% of Singaporeans have taken up a loan during the last year.
 The study also shows that half of the Singaporean population would opt for a personal loan if they had been engaged recently, moved homes, gotten married or had a baby.
 Also, the study points out that over 60% of those who have been engaged or have relocated within Singapore have opted for a loan.

 Personal loans are ideal in such situations as they are unsecured and come with fairly low interest rates.
-Also, the repayment tenure is flexible, ranging between 3 and 72 months (with moneylenders).
+Also, the repayment tenure is flexible, ranging between 3 and 72 months (with financial institutions).

 The most common purposes of a loan among Singaporeans are as follow:

-Purchase of car: In Singapore, buying a car is one of the five big Cs.
+In Singapore, buying a car is one of the five big Cs.
 Certificate of Entitlement or CoE prices in August 2020 stood at $33,000 for Category A, which are cars up to 1,600 cc and 97KW.
 For category B cars above CAT A specifications, the COE was at $37,102.
 So, even if a car is priced at $20,000 (open market value), the final price is much higher because of COE, additional registration charges, excise charges and others – sometimes pushing the price above $100,000.
-This is why a quick loan can be useful.
+This is why a car loan can be useful.
+Check our car loan calculator in Singapore.

 Singaporeans borrow for a range of personal reasons, including home renovations, weddings, higher education, vacations, and seek out collateral-free personal loans.
 If you are one of them, check out Lendela to compare interest rates from different lenders and pick the right loan for your needs.